Optical Quantum Mixed-State Reconstruction With Multiple Deep Learning Approaches: Background

 \subsection{Quantum state tomography}

-Quantum state tomography (QST) is a fundamental technique in quantum information science, providing a method to reconstruct the quantum state of a system based on measurement outcomes.
-The process of QST involves performing a series of measurements on identically prepared quantum systems and then using statistical methods to infer the quantum state, typically represented as a density matrix $\rho$.
+At its core, quantum state tomography (QST) addresses an inverse problem of quantum information science: given access to many identical copies of an unknown quantum system, how can one infer the underlying state from the collected measurement statistics?
+The standard workflow consists of repeatedly probing copies of the system with a chosen set of measurements and then applying statistical estimators to recover an object that fully captures the state, which is most often expressed through its density matrix $\rho$.

-In the context of QST, the primary targets for reconstruction are typically either pure or mixed quantum states.
-For a pure quantum state, its density matrix is Hermitian, positive semi-definite, has a trace of one, and can be expressed as the outer product of a state vector with itself:
+Reconstruction targets in QST generally fall into two regimes, namely pure states and mixed states.
+A pure state corresponds to a density matrix that is Hermitian, positive semi-definite, of unit trace, and admits a rank-one factorization through the state vector itself, namely